[Copilot Studio] Tried generating .pptx/.xlsx from scratch with Code Interpreter

 Introduction

-Last time, I inserted values into placeholders in a Word template to generate a report.
+In the previous article, I inserted values into Word template placeholders to generate a report.

-So the theme of this article is: what do you do when you want to create PowerPoint or Excel files — complete with natively editable charts?
+So the topic of this article is: what do you do when you want to create PowerPoint or Excel files — complete with editable native charts?

-In this article, I explore whether the code interpreter (Python execution) can generate real .pptx / .xlsx files from scratch without a template, and I verified this with hands-on testing as of June 2026.
+This article explores whether the code interpreter (Python execution) can generate real .pptx / .xlsx files from scratch without a template, verified with hands-on testing as of June 2026.

-I also confirm whether the generated files are genuine files you can open and edit in Excel, rather than just images pasted in.
+I also confirm whether the generated files are genuine files that can be opened and edited in Excel, not just images pasted in.

-I hope this serves as a reference for those who want to automate the creation of PowerPoint and Excel documents.
+I hope this serves as a reference for those who want to automate document generation all the way to PowerPoint and Excel.

-This article is the 10th installment in a series about building agents in Copilot Studio.
+This article is the 10th installment in a series on building agents with Copilot Studio.

-The series as a whole aims to build an agent that handles "collection → aggregation → charts → insights → documentation" end to end, and this article covers the "documentation (PowerPoint / Excel)" part.
+The series aims to build an agent that handles "collection → aggregation → charts → insights → documentation" end to end, and this article covers the "documentation (PowerPoint / Excel)" part.

 Target audience: Those who want to automatically generate editable PowerPoint / Excel documents with Copilot Studio